 Post-exertional malaise is a hallmark symptom of M.E.
 It has been described as, “delayed and prolonged worsening of symptoms and loss of stamina after physical, cognitive or emotional activity leading to a reduction in functional ability."

 There are a range of symptoms and it is important to know that people with M.E. may only experience a few of them and at varying levels of severity.
 Some more common examples are feeling generally unwell, unrefreshing sleep, chronic pain, sleep disturbance, headaches, problems with cognition, speech and language problems, poor temperature control, dizziness, hypersensitivity to light and sound, nausea and loss of appetite.
 You can read more about the symptoms of M.E. in young people.

 This short 5 minute video by the pediatrician Dr. David Bell clearly and concisely describes the main symptoms of M.E.

-What are the most important things that you can do for young people with M.E.?
+What are the most important things that you can do for young people like me?

 M.E. is a neurological condition that affects a number of systems in the body.
 It’s an invisible illness, I may be ill even if I don’t look ill.

 My M.E. means that I need to be allowed to rest and balance my time and activities.
 Many people with M.E. manage their condition through something called ‘pacing’, as M.E. fluctuates and varies in severity over time.

 The impact that M.E. has on my body means that my health needs must be prioritised over education and other activities.
 This doesn’t mean that I don’t want to participate in education, or that I’m lazy.

 If I over exert myself at the beginning of my illness it makes it likely that I will be unwell for longer and maybe become more severely affected and that my health might not improve.